Impatiens sakeriana

 Impatiens sakeriana is a perennial species of flowering plant in the family Balsaminaceae.
-It is native to Cameroon and Equatorial Guinea and grows in mountain forest understory habitat at altitudes up to 3000 meters.
+It is native to Cameroon and Equatorial Guinea and grows in mountain forest understory habitat at elevations up to 3000 meters.
 I. sakeriana is most often cited for its role in sunbird pollination.
 It can be locally common in parts of its range, but its habitat is threatened by agriculture.

 Morphology

 Impatiens sakeriana is a shrub with a maximum height of 3-4 meters, though it is typically shorter than this.

 The flowers possess red and yellow standard petals with large blotches of deep crimson.
 They also possess characteristic backward pointing spurs that may extend up to 2.5 cm toward the supporting pedicel.
 These are present throughout the entire year.

 The leaves grow in whorls of 3–8, although they occasionally grow in opposite configuration, and are roughly 5-15 cm in length.
 They are oblong-lanceolate in shape, with crenated or serrated edges with short cilia on the teeth or within the crenatures.
 The cilia traps tiny air bubbles, giving the leaves a silvery sheen that becomes pronounced when they are held under water.